Gleethos/neureka/README.md

 by this choice, modularity, uncomplicated cross platform deployment and ease of use are the benefits.
 Additionally, the use of OpenCl theoretically should allow for FPGA utilization.
-This however has not been tested.

 In general, the JVM ecosystem currently plays an underwhelming role in the Deep-Learning community despite the fact that it is among the most dominant platforms.

 [What Java needs for true Machine / Deep Learning support.](https://medium.com/@hsheil/what-java-needs-for-true-machine-deep-learning-support-1571ffdbb594)

+Neureka has been built for the JVM not for Java.

 ---